Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and attention span!

 Guided debates and discussions are an excellent way to get students engaged.
 They give students an organised way to explore and express thoughts on topics they might already have strong opinions about.

-They are interactive by nature, boost the confidence of your students and teach them how to accept constructive criticism and respect the viewpoints of others.
+They are interactive by nature, boost your students’ confidence and teach them how to accept constructive criticism and respect the viewpoints of others.

-Discussion topics can be selected either based on your lesson plan or you can have general discussions that could simply be an additional activity in class.
+Discussion topics can be selected either based on your lesson plan, or you can have general discussions that could be an additional activity in class.

 Government and Citizens

 Getting your students excited about general knowledge can be a daunting task.
-‘Government and Citizens’ is a multi-player game that is best suited for an offline classroom activity.
+‘Government and Citizens’ is a multi-player game best suited for an offline classroom activity.

 The game is pretty simple.
 The whole class is given a country to represent.
-You can ask the students to do some research about the country and make relevant notes for the activity.
+You can ask the students to research the country and make relevant notes for the activity.

 - Divide the class into different groups

 Add a little spice to the classic debate game with customised index cards.
-These cards can be made out of normal paper, or you can buy plain index cards that can be customised later accordingly.
+These cards can be made out of regular paper, or you can buy plain index cards that can be customised later.

 - Make index cards (just a little extra than the total number of students)